dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

-## Case Study: Sensitivity to Last Level Cache {#sec:Sensitivity2LLC}
+## Case Study: Sensitivity to Last Level Cache Size {#sec:Sensitivity2LLC}

-The goal of this case study is to show how you can determine whether an applicatoin is sensitive to the size of last-level cache (LLC).
+The goal of this case study is to show how you can determine whether an application is sensitive to the size of last-level cache (LLC).
 Using this information, you can make educated decisions when buying HW components for your computing systems.
 In a similar manner, you can later determine sensitivity to other factors, such as memory bandwidth, core count, processor frequency, etc., and perhaps buy less expensive computers while maintaining the same level of performance.

 In this case study, we run the same set of applications multiple times with varying LLC sizes.
 Modern server processors let users control the allocation of LLC space to processor threads.
 In this way, a user can limit each thread to only use its allocated amount of shared resources.
 Such facilities are often called Quality of Service (QoS) extensions.
 They can be used to prioritize performance-critical applications and to reduce interference with other threads in the same system.
 Besides LLC allocation, QoS extensions support limiting memory read bandwidth.

-Our analysis will help us identify applications which performance drops significantly with decreasing the size of LLC.
+Our analysis will help us identify applications whose performance drops significantly when decreasing the size of LLC.
 We say that such applications are sensitive to the size of LLC.
 Also, we identified applications that  are not sensitive, i.e., LLC size doesn't have impact on performance.
 This result can be applied to properly size the processor LLC, especially considering the wide range available on the market.
 For example, we can determine whether an application could benefit from a larger LLC, i.e., whether an investment in new hardware would be justified.
 Or conversely, if an application has enough with a tight cache size and therefore we can buy a cheaper processor.

 For this case study, we use an AMD Milan processor, but other server processors such as Intel Xeon [@QoSXeon], ARM ThunderX [@QoSThunderX], also include hardware support for users to control the allocation of both LLC space and memory read bandwidth to processor threads.